Ryuichi Doi

-Ryuichi Doi (土肥 隆一, Doi Ryūichi) was a Japanese politician, in the House of Representatives in the Diet (national legislature) as a member of the Democratic Party of Japan.
+Ryuichi Doi (土肥 隆一, Doi Ryūichi) was a Japanese politician who served in the House of Representatives in the Diet (national legislature) as a member of the Democratic Party of Japan.
 He was born in Seoul, when Korea was under Japanese rule.
 He attended Tokyo Union Theological Seminary, earning a master's degree.
 In 1990 he was elected for the first time as a member of the Japan Socialist Party.

+In April 2014, he was awarded the Order of the Rising Sun, Grand Cordon.

+He was an active pastor for the United Church of Christ in Japan, and preached at the Wada Mountains Salt Mission, which was attached to Keiseien (Asago City, Hyōgo Prefecture), a support facility for people with disabilities under the umbrella of a social welfare corporation that he chaired.

+He died on 22 January 2016 at a hospital in Kobe, aged 76.
+He was posthumously awarded the rank of Shoshii.